ramzibou0735/aerial-autonomy-stack/README.md

 ## TODOs

 PX4 Interface
-- add traj offboard

 - Locally clone git externals before building docker images to better debug PX4 internals
     - Switch to px4 1.16.0 (latest stable release)
 - Canceling actions with Ctrl + c is not working (because of Tmux?) fix or workaround, then implement logic to exit ABORTED state

 - Orbit working questionably for quads: tangential speed should be specified, altitude in reached but not kept(?), does not exit mode automatically